 Truth be told, everyone travels 24 hours a day, whether they’re moving in the right direction or not.

-How much richer would your life be if you committed yourself to making just one degree of effort to improve something about your situation each day?
+How much richer would your life be if you committed yourself to making just one degree of effort toward improving something about your situation each day?

 Pick something tiny and productive to improve upon, and then make it a daily habit.

-Doing so will make all the difference in the world, just a few short weeks down the road.
+Doing so will make all the difference in the world — it could literally change your life — just a few short weeks down the road.

-(Note: Angel and I build tiny, life-changing daily habits like this with our students in the “Goals and Growth” module of the Getting Back to Happy Course.)
+(Note: Angel and I build tiny, life-changing daily habits like this with our students in the “Goals and Growth” module of the Getting Back to Happy Course, and again, we also establish a foundational habit of consistency through daily journaling in our newest publication through Penguin Random House, “The Good Morning Journal: Powerful Prompts & Reflections to Start Every Day”.)

 Also, if you haven’t done so already, be sure to sign-up for our free newsletter to receive new articles like this in your inbox each week.